Samsung Galaxy A6 / A6+

 The Samsung Galaxy A6 and Samsung Galaxy A6+ are mid range Android smartphones produced by Samsung Electronics.
-They were announced on 2 May 2018, first released in Europe, Asia, and Latin America the same month, then released in South Korea, Africa, and China.
-The Samsung Galaxy A6+ is rebranded in South Korea as Galaxy Jean & in China as Galaxy A9 Star lite.
+They were announced on 2 May 2018 and first released in Europe, Asia, and Latin America on the same month, then released in South Korea, Africa, and China.
+The Samsung Galaxy A6+ was rebranded in South Korea as Galaxy Jean and in China as Galaxy A9 Star lite.

 Specifications

 Hardware

-The Samsung Galaxy A6 has a 5.6" Super AMOLED Infinity Display with a resolution of 1,480x720.
+The Samsung Galaxy A6 has a 5.6" Super AMOLED Infinity Display with a resolution of 1,480×720.
 It's powered by the octa-core 1.6 GHz Samsung Exynos 7870 processor.
 The phone also features a 3,000 mAh battery which does not support fast charging.

-The Samsung Galaxy A6+ is a bigger variant of the normal A6 and has a Super AMOLED Infinity Display with a resolution of 2,220 x 1,080 pixels.
-It has a 16MP main camera and a 5MP depth camera on the rear as well as a 24MP camera on the front.
+The Samsung Galaxy A6+ is a bigger variant of the normal A6 and has a Super AMOLED Infinity Display with a resolution of 2,220×1,080 pixels.
+It has a 16 MP main camera and a 5 MP depth camera on the rear as well as a 24 MP camera on the front.
 On board is an octa-core 1.8 GHz Qualcomm Snapdragon 450 processor.
 The phone also has a 3,500 mAh battery which like the A6 does not support fast charging.